Estádio da Luz (1954): The end

 After the difficult period experienced in the 1990s, both in results and in finances, the club had to ponder how to cope with the successful bid the Portuguese Football Federation made to host the UEFA Euro 2004.

 At first, it was suggested the old stadium could undergo renovation work including the covering of all the stands with a self-supporting roof.
 Two projects, by architect Tomás Taveira, were presented to the associates in a short period of time, but both were abandoned.
-At one time it was suggested that the club withdraw its stadium from the list of host stadiums.
+At one time, it was suggested that the club withdraw its stadium from the list of host stadiums.

 Finally, on 28 September 2001, a general assembly of the associates voted for the construction of the new stadium.
 This was by no means an easy decision, since the historic "Catedral" would have to be demolished to give way to the new complex.
 The option, though, was deemed a necessity to ensure the financial feasibility of the project.
 The approved proposal stated: "The Direction has decided to present to the associates the construction of a new stadium, fully conscious that this is the option that best responds to the earnings and needs of our Club, being both economically and financially sustainable, and will allow the associates of SL Benfica much better condition in which to follow the club's sporting events, in particular the football team's, and also revive our supporter base."

 The team played at a partially demolished old stadium for a final season, with the then-reduced capacity-crowd of about 50,000 witnessing the last match of the old "Luz", on 22 March 2003.
 This was a round-26th championship match, against Santa Clara, won by Benfica with a lone penalty conversion by Simão Sabrosa.

 Ending the season with the Estádio Nacional hosting Benfica's home matches, the club entered a new stage in its life, playing the first match in the "Nova Catedral" (the New Cathedral) on 25 October 2003.
 The new stadium would host the UEFA Euro 2004 Final match less than a year later.

 Portugal national football team

-Oddly, despite the stadium being opened in 1954, it did not receive any national team matches until 1971, when Portugal played with Scotland.
+Oddly, despite the stadium being opened in 1954, it did not receive any national team matches until 1971 and held its last game there in 2001.